Linaro/lava/doc/v2/lava-scheduler-device-type-help.rst

 * Number of retired devices

-* Lenght of the job queue
+* Length of the job queue

 * Number of running jobs